Parallel Lines, and Pairs of Angles

 Parallel Lines

-Lines are parallel if they are always the same distance apart (called "equidistant"), and will never meet.
+Lines are parallel if they are always the same distance apart (called "equidistant"), and never meet.
 Just remember:

 Always the same distance apart and never touching.